Did you find this article useful?

 Take a close look at each of your pensions and ask yourself the following:

-If your pension is a defined contribution or money purchase scheme, this isn’t a final salary scheme so it may be worth transferring it.
+If your pension is a defined contribution or money purchase scheme, this might not provide a guaranteed income for life so it may be worth transferring.

 Safeguarded pension benefits include some form of guarantee or promise such as an annuity rate – the rate at which you convert your pension savings into a guaranteed annual income.